Physically-Feasible Reactive Synthesis for Terrain-Adaptive Locomotion: Introduction

-In this work, we present an integrated planning framework that unifies reactive synthesis with MIP-based optimization to enable legged robots to respond safely and efficiently to dynamic and unpredictable terrain conditions.
+In this work, we present an integrated planning framework that unifies reactive synthesis with MIP-based optimization to enable legged robots to respond safely and efficiently to unforeseen terrain configurations revealed at runtime.
 We abstract both the continuous robot states and local environmental context into symbolic representations, allowing the robot to make high-level decisions in real time for negotiating complex obstacles such as large gaps or cluttered terrain (see Fig.~\ref{fig:system_diagram}).
 Each symbolic transition is validated through an MICP to ensure the physical feasibility of the locomotion process.
 This architecture not only connects high-level symbolic reasoning with low-level dynamic feasibility, but also mitigates the computational challenges of solving long-horizon MICP problems.
+By leveraging guidance from the LTL-based symbolic planner, each MICP instance only needs to handle short horizons and a limited set of terrain features, which substantially reduces computational load.
+The framework is two-stage: in the offline synthesis stage, we employ \textit{gait-free} MICP formulations that jointly optimize over contact mode and foothold placement to precompute a diverse set of locomotion skills for symbolic transitions.
+During online deployment, we switch to lightweight \textit{gait-fixed} MICP formulations using these precomputed gaits, enabling real-time generation of physically consistent motions with real-world terrain data.